-- 13.13.3 Any questions that are to be decided by the Committee are to be decided by a simple majority of the Members present and voting.
-If a vote is tied on any matter it is deemed not to have been carried.
-No deadlocked decisions of the Committee shall be referred to the Combined Authority Board. - 13.14 Procedure Rules: Conflicts of Interest - 13.14.1Members must comply with the Member Code of Conduct. - 13.14.2No Member of the Committee may scrutinise a decision (whether or not implemented) in which they were directly involved as a Member of the decision-making body which made that decision. - 13.14.3Such a Member may only attend the Committee to: - (a) make representations; - (b) answer questions; or - (c) give evidence about the decision. - 13.15 Appointment of Independent Person - 13.15.1 The Committee must have at least one independent person.
-The appointment must be made by the Combined Authority Board. - 13.15.2 A person is independent if the person: - (a) is not a Member, Co-opted Member or Officer of the authority; - (b) is not a Member, Co-opted Member or Officer of a parish council for which the authority is the principal authority; - (c) is not a relative, or close friend, of a person within sub-paragraph (a) or; and - (d) was not at any time during the past five years been:

-(i)a Member, Co-opted Member or Officer of the authority; or

-(ii)a Member, Co-opted Member or Officer of a parish council for which the

-Authority is the principal Authority.
+- 13.14.1 Members must comply with the Member Code of Conduct. - 13.14.2 No Member of the Committee may scrutinise a decision (whether or not implemented) in which they were directly involved as a Member of the decision-making body which made that decision. - 13.14.3 Such a Member may only attend the Committee to: - (a) make representations; - (b) answer questions; or - (c) give evidence about the decision.

+13.15 Appointment of Independent Person

+- 13.15.1 The Committee must have at least one independent person.
+The appointment must be made by the Combined Authority Board. - 13.15.2 A person is independent if the person: - (a) is not a Member, Co-opted Member or Officer of the authority; - (b) is not a Member, Co-opted Member or Officer of a parish council for which the authority is the principal authority; - (c) is not a relative, or close friend, of a person within sub-paragraph (a) or; and - (d) was not at any time during the past five years been: - (i) a Member, Co-opted Member or Officer of the authority; or - (ii) a Member, Co-opted Member or Officer of a parish council for which the Authority is the principal Authority.